jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 - deploy: sendTransaction(from.., to: (empty), data: contract byte code)
 - interact: sendTransaction(to: smart contract address, data: encoded interaction with function calls and arguments, value: amount in Wei)
-- destroy: call selfDestruct(address to send funds) in a solidity function
-- then not available for interaction
+- destroy: call selfDestruct(address to send funds) in a solidity function, then not available for interaction

-smart contracts compiled and sent to the blockchain as a transaction once mined transactions are immutable.
+smart contracts compiled and sent to the blockchain as a transaction
+once mined transactions are immutable.

 ### Mappings

-store value lke key map or array. mapping(key type => value type) myMapping e.g. mapping(uint => bool) public MyMapping automatically initialized with default values. index can be e.g. address
+store value like key map or array.
+mapping(key type => value type) myMapping
+e.g. mapping(uint => bool) public MyMapping
+automatically initialized with default values.
+index can be e.g. address
 Access with e.g. address[123], no out of bounds exceptions as all possible key/values pairs are default initialized.
 can do mappings of mappings: mapping (uint => mapping(uint => bool)) uintUintBoolMapping;
 good for e.g. storing balance for each address.

 ```solidity